Swarm-IITKgp/DocumentationSwarm/README.md

 # Before you start contributing
 * read `Contributing.md` in `Guidelines`
-* ensure your contacts are correct in `Managerial/Members/Contacts/MemberContacts.md`
 * be familiar with git and Github.
 See [this](https://in.udacity.com/course/how-to-use-git-and-github--ud775-india) for help
 * check for any assigned tasks and their priority and deadlines
 * ensure your and group's performances stay above par